traktofon/thinpool-unscramble/README.md

 </superblock>
 ```

-The `nr_data_blocks` tells you how many blocks are in the thin pool.
+The `nr_data_blocks` tells you how many blocks are in the thinpool.
 How big is a block?
 Check the entry for the `tpool` LV in the LVM metadata backup, it should contain a
 `chunk_size` entry.
 In my case this is 128, which means 64 kiB.